 Conservation & Hunting in America (C&HA) is an online distance learning program for natural resource agency professionals to explore the conservation theories, policy, and practices that apply to hunting and the sustainable uses of wildlife in North America.

-Background: This program grew from our highly successful Conservation Leaders for Tomorrow (CLfT) workshops with content being delivered by over 20 experts from the natural resource profession.
-The program is comprised of ~16 contact hours of total learning, divided into 11 hours of self-directed digital learning interspersed with 5 facilitated engagement sessions (60 min each) for live online discussions.
-Each cohort will have a trained CLfT staff moderator and on occasion 1 or 2 guest experts to help answer questions about the material covered during each discussion.
+This program grew from our highly successful Conservation Leaders for Tomorrow (CLfT) workshops with content being delivered by over 20 experts from the natural resource profession.
+The program is comprised of approximately 16 hours of total learning, divided into 11 hours of self-directed digital learning interspersed with five 1 hour facilitated discussion sessions.
+Each cohort will have a CLfT staff facilitator and on occasion 1 or 2 guest experts to help answer questions about the material covered during each discussion.

-Schedule: Each class is conducted over a 14-day period with zoom discussions scheduled twice a week at predetermined times.
+Each cohort is conducted over a 14-day period with zoom discussions scheduled twice a week at predetermined times.

 Program Content Summary